cloudmaven/documentation/pages/aws/aws_hipaa.md

-HIPAA regulations are also viewable through the lens of NIST; we find for example the [NIST HIPAA Security Rule](https://www.nist.gov/healthcare/security/hipaa-security-rule) which is also called Special Publication 800-66 Revision 1.
-This document discusses HIPAA=compliant implementations in practice, in some detail.
+HIPAA regulations are also viewable through the lens of NIST; we find for example the [NIST HIPAA Security Rule](https://www.nist.gov/healthcare/security/hipaa-security-rule) which is detailed in NIST Special Publication 800-66 Revision 1.
+This document discusses HIPAA=compliant implementations in practice.

-Putting a conforming technical system in place is fairly straightforward though rather detailed.
+Putting a conforming technical system in place is fairly straightforward though detailed.
 Steps are provided on this page although we are by no means exhaustive.
 Our objective is to provide an initial technical basis for a scalable research solution under HIPAA guidelines.
+The counter-point to this technical task is the task of actually satisying conditions for HIPAA compliance in a real implementation.

-Real implementations operate under a *Shared Responsibility*
-model: AWS provides necessary security measures and practitioners build and operate the environment according to established practices; including documentation and logging access. **Making use of HIPAA-aligned technologies from AWS** is not equivalent to being HIPAA compliant.**
+Such real implementations operate under a *Shared Responsibility* model: AWS provides necessary security measures and practitioners build and operate the environment according to established practices; including documentation and logging access.
+Thus making use of HIPAA-aligned technologies from AWS** is not equivalent to being HIPAA compliant.

 We proceed along the following program.

+- Complete this preamble section
-- Define some User Stories to motivate the structure of what follows
+ - This includes defining User Story elements that motivate what follows
 - Provide instructions for building a secure compute environment (SCE) on the AWS cloud
   - Constructing a Virtual Private Cloud
-  - Constructing storage, compute and data management elements
+  - Constructing storage, compute and data management elements; and so forth
-- Describe implementation 1 of the SCE: Simple, includes a very small synthetic dataset
+- Describe Proof-of-Concept "A" (POC A) of the SCE
+  - Simple; but it includes a small synthetic dataset
+  - Obtaining and operating up this data
+  - Examining logs
-- Describe implementation 2 of the SCE: OMOP
+- Describe POC "B" of an SCE
+  - To include a substantial synthetic dataset
+  - ...a queryable Redshift database
+  - ...a Web application supporting data visualization

-While this study uses AWS our group is also building comparable structures on other cloud platforms, notably on the Microsoft Azure public cloud.
+While this study uses AWS our team is also building comparable structures on other cloud platforms, notably on the Microsoft Azure public cloud.